Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

-In this section, we restrict ourselves to cubic vertices for fields with fixed spin values.
-Vertices \rf{00m2k},\rf{00m2f} describe an interaction of the towers of bosonic massive fields in \rf{intver16} and fermionic massless fields in \rf{fer14}.
-We now obtain vertex for two massless spin $s^\smone+\half$, $s^\smtwo+\half$ fermionic fields and one massive spin-$s^\smthree$ bosonic field.
-This, we consider vertex involving two massless fermionic spin $s^\smone + \half$ and $s^\smtwo + \half$ fields and one massive bosonic spin-$s^\smthree$ field having mass parameter $\mas_3$: \be
+We now turn to cubic vertices for totally symmetric fields with fixed spin values.
+This is to say that we consider vertices involving two massless spin $s^\smone + \half$ and $s^\smtwo + \half$ fermionic fields and one massive spin-$s^\smthree$ bosonic field having mass parameter $\mas_3$: \be